 Unit Description

+DM Decimeter

-ft Feet
+Ft Feet

-km kilometre
+Km kilometre

 GW Gigawatt

-m metre
+М metre

 m/s metre per second

 MW Megawatt

-nm Nautical Mile
+Nm Nautical Mile

-1. Introduction
+Introduction 1.

-1.1.1.1 DONG Energy Power (UK) Ltd. (hereafter referred to as DONG Energy), on behalf of DONG Energy Hornsea Project Three (UK) Ltd., is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
-Hornsea Three is a proposed offshore wind farm located in the southern North Sea, with a total generating capacity of up to 2,400 MW.
+1.1.1.1 Orsted Hornsea Project Three (UK) Ltd., on behalf of Orsted Power (UK) Ltd., is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
+Hornsea Three is a proposed offshore wind farm located in the southern North Sea.
 Hornsea Three is located within the former Hornsea Zone in the southern North Sea.
 The Hornsea Three array area is 696 km2, at a distance of 121 km from the UK coastline (at Trimingham, Norfolk) and 10.1 km from the median line between UK and Dutch territorial waters, at its closest point (Figure 1.1).